NIMH-SCCN/callicog/docs/install_camera_module.md

 8. Once complete, safely eject and insert the prepared SD card into the Raspberry Pi Zero W.

 ## Install Rpi Cam Web Interface
-Live video monitoring can be easily achieved in CalliCog using Rpi Cam Web Interface, a third-party open access application.
+Live video monitoring can be easily achieved using Raspberry Pis with using Rpi Cam Web Interface, a third-party open access application.
 Protocols for its installation and/or operation are distinct from CalliCog, and may change in the future.
-For complete details on how to operate the application, see the [documentation](https://elinux.org/RPi-Cam-Web-Interface).
+To be most up-to-date, refer to the [documentation](https://elinux.org/RPi-Cam-Web-Interface).

 1. Connect the Raspberry Pi to a desktop computer via USB.
 2. Obtain the IP address of the Pi.
 It should have connected to your wifi network automatically on boot.